DataRecce/recce-documentation/docs/docs/features/state-file.md

    ```
    recce server --review --cloud
    ```
-1. If all checks are good, mark all checks as **Checked**.
+1. If all checks are good, mark all checks as **Approved**.
 Otherwise, leave comment in the PR comment or the recce check description.

 ### PR Review Workflow with CI